 Once you understand how to collect first-party data, you can start leveraging multiple sources through your audience management platform.
 Beyond your website and CRM, you can obtain first-party data through:

 There isn’t anything about first-party data that makes it more privacy friendly.
 Remember, the term “first-party” just refers to who collects and owns the data.
 It doesn’t refer to whether the party is collecting personal identifiable information (PII), or sharing company data haphazardly with others.
-When it comes to privacy it’s consent that matters full-stop.
+When it comes to data privacy it’s consent that matters full-stop.

 Second-party data is essentially someone else’s first-party data.
 The seller collects data straight from their audience, and it all comes from one source.
 You can feel confident in its accuracy.